TANYA-CHAN/Newsletter-Signup/README.md

 # Newsletter-Signup
-A simple Newsletter-Signup app using JSON, Express & Nodejs with data managed by Postman.
+A simple Newsletter-Signup app using JSON, Express & Nodejs with data managed by Postman & Robo3T.